 It was transported to Dalmeny (10km north of Narooma) and reopened in 1956, but has been closed for the last seven years.

-Parishioners and well-wishes alike recounted memories of the
+Parishioners and well-wishes alike recounted memories of the church and its history.

 The building, together with a vacant adjoining block located on prime land, both with ocean views, has been placed on the market.